OW-HGR/Debt-and-investment-quarterly/README.md

 3. the counterparty (UK banks, PWLB etc)
 4. whether the debt is long term or short term
 5. the date of the observation
-6. the units (£ms),
+6. the units (£ms)
-7. the filename of the source publication)
+7. the filename of the source publication

 As a last step, the table is written out to the output folder you have set in `00 Wrapper`.